Extract Data

 Is it required?

 ✅ Yes — The position should be a word like "first", "second", "third", etc. to indicate the order of the field to extract from the source.
-The format should be one of the following values: number, string, date.
+The format should be one of the following values: number, string, or date.
+The default format is string.

 Example